peterkaptein/realtimeinteractionsPOC/README.md

             // Update anything on screen, store in datastore this.dataBinding.process([person],Person);

-            // Render, using the private method defined above class
+            // Render, using the private method
-            // This will already create the bindings let component=renderPersonHtml(this,person);
+            // This will already create the 2-way bindings let component=renderPersonHtml(this,person);

             // This will render subcompoment